 Unlike pensions, which are promises to pay dollars, healthcare promises services, the cost and quality of which are not fixed.
-The camp that says aging by itself is not a major problem has tended to emphasize that some factors that make per capita healthcare spending so strongly associated with age, such as high rates of hospitalization or use of certain drugs, may change over time (Evans et al. 2001), which could mitigate the demographic effects in our model.
+The camp that says aging by itself is not a major problem has tended to emphasize that some factors that gear healthcare spending so strongly to age, such as high rates of hospitalization or use of certain drugs, may change over time (Evans et al. 2001), which could mitigate the demographic effects in our model.